esm-tools/esm_tools/docs/esm_runscripts.rst

    When using a virtual environment, config files and namelists will come of the folder .venv_esmtools listed above and **not** from your user install directory.
-   You should make **all** changes to the namelists and config files via your user runscript.
+   You should make **all** changes to the namelists and config files via your user runscript (:ref:`yaml:Changing Namelists`).
 This is recommended in all cases!!!